redhatrx7/ceres/README.md

   * node_modules\.bin\gulp copy (this will copy your node module files being used to your assets)
   * node_modules\.bin\gulp react (this will compile your jsx)
   * node_modules\.bin\gulp sass (this will compile you sass)
+* There is also a python script to run these gulp commands as an eclipse external tool named gulp (you will just have to change the path to the python executable to your own).

 *******************
 Server Requirements